CloudVE/galaxycloudrunner/docs/topics/configure_job_conf.rst

    :linenos:
    :emphasize-lines: 17-24

-Jobs are first routed to the built-in ``burst`` rule, which determines whether the bursting should occur.
+Jobs are first routed to the built-in ``burst_if_queued`` rule, which determines whether the bursting should occur.
 If it should, it is then routed to the ``burst_if_size`` destination, which will check the total size of the input files.
-If they are less than 1GB, they are routed to the GalaxyCloudRunner.
+If they are less than 1GB, they are routed to the ``galaxycloudrRunner`` destination.
 If not, they are routed to a local queue.

 Job configuration for Galaxy versions lower than 19.01